 If marchers stay on the sidewalks and obey traffic and pedestrian signals, their activity is constitutionally protected even without a permit.
 Marchers may be required to allow enough space on the sidewalk for normal pedestrian traffic and may not maliciously obstruct or detain passers-by.

-Do I have a right to picket on public sidewalks?
 Yes, and this is also an activity for which a permit is not required.
 However, picketing must be done in an orderly, non-disruptive fashion so that pedestrians can pass by and entrances to buildings are not blocked.

-May I distribute leaflets and other literature on public sidewalks?
 Yes.
 You may approach pedestrians on public sidewalks with leaflets, newspapers, petitions and solicitations for donations without a permit.
 Tables may also be set up on sidewalks for these purposes if sufficient room is left for pedestrians to pass.
 These types of free speech activities are legal as long as entrances to buildings are not blocked and passers-by are not physically and maliciously detained.
 However, a permit may be required to set up a table.

-What do I do if my rights have been violated?
 Remember: the street is not the place to challenge police misconduct.
 Don’t physically resist officers or threaten to file a complaint.
 As soon as you can, write down everything you remember, including officers’ badge and patrol car numbers, which agency the officers were from, and any other details.
 Get contact information for witnesses.
 If you are injured, take photographs of your injuries (but seek medical attention first).
 Once you have this information, you can file a written complaint with the agency’s internal affairs division or civilian complaint board; in many cases, you can file a complaint anonymously if you wish.
 You can also seek the assistance of an attorney or the ACLU.